How to Install Vagrant on CentOS 7

 vagrant init ubuntu/bionic64

-vagrant up command which will create and configure the virtual machine according to the Vagrantfile.
+vagrant up command to create and configure the virtual machine according to the Vagrantfile.

 As you can see from the output above Vagrant also mounts the project directory at